zh3zh/CODA/README.md

-  var.pos.ra: organized relative activity of all mutants of each position pair var.msa_RA_0.5: sequence alignment of variants with relative activity higher than 0.5 pred.mtx: ps score matrix pred.ss: 100 predicted seconary struture in bracket format with consensus prediction
+  var.pos.ra: organized relative activity of all mutants of each position pair var.msa_RA_0.5: sequence alignment of variants with relative activity higher than 0.5 pred.mtx: ps score matrix pred.ss: 100 predicted secondary structure in the bracket format with a consensus prediction